gopi-suvanam/scribbler/README.md

 ## Features
 - **Cells:**
     - The notebook consists of cells.
-Each cell will have user inputted html/code and an output.
+Each cell will have user inputted doc/code and an output.
 There is a menu at the top right corner of the cell (or above the cell in case of smaller screens).
-    - There are two types of cells: code and html.
+    - There are two types of cells: code and doc.
 The type of cell can be toggled using a switch in the cell menu.
     - For code cells input and output are both shown.
-For html cells, input is hidden and opens up if you click the output.
+For doc cells, input is hidden and opens up if you click the output.
 - **Cell Buttons:**
     - To get the output of a cell press play ► button on the cell menu (or Cmd/Ctrl-Enter on keyboard after selecting the cell).
     - The cell menu also has buttons for moving the cell up ↑, down ↓, adding a new cell ✛ and deleting the current cell ☓.